7 Wedding Colour Palettes That Will Define 2026

 • Best for: Fall and winter weddings, ballroom receptions, candlelit venues

 The trick is restraint.
 Too much emerald and you're at a Christmas party.
 Keep the green in your florals and accent pieces, let gold handle the metallics and stationery, and give ivory the starring role on linens and drapery.
 The balance is what makes it feel rich instead of costume-y.
+I've seen this palette done badly once — the couple added red accents in November and couldn't understand why it felt like a holiday party.
+Emerald needs gold and ivory and nothing else.
+Commit to the edit.

 2. Cobalt and Fuchsia — The Bold Statement